joaolago1113/aztec_zk_rps/README.md

 Aztec Wallet UI is a comprehensive, feature-rich wallet application built on the Aztec Protocol.
 It provides users with secure account management, seamless token operations, robust transaction handling, and seamless integration with decentralized applications through [ShieldSwap](https://docs.shieldswap.org/).

+Additionally, it includes a decentralized **Rock Paper Scissors** game, allowing users to engage in secure, on-chain gameplay with betting functionality powered by Aztec's privacy-preserving technology.

 ## Table of Contents

 - [Features](#features)